-{\em extended} LLG equation with all terms obtained~\cite{ReyesOsorio2023a} microscopically from Schwinger-Keldysh nonequilibrium quantum field theory~\cite{Kamenev2011} and confirmed~\cite{ReyesOsorio2023a} via exact quantum-classical numerics~\cite{Petrovic2018,Bajpai2019,Petrovic2021,Suresh2020}.
-It includes nonlocal damping as the third term on the right-hand side (RHS), where its nonlocality is signified by dependence on $\mathbf{R}=\mathbf{r}_n-\mathbf{r}_{n^\prime}$, where $\mathbf{r}_n$ is the position vector of lattice site $n$.
+This paper is organized as follows.
 Equation~\eqref{eq:LLGmodified} is applied to a setup depicted in Fig.~\ref{fig:setup} where conduction electron spins from three different choices for metallic overlayer are assumed to interact with LMMs of ferromagnetic insulator (FI) at the interface via $sd$ exchange interaction of strength $J_{sd}$, as well as possibly underneath the top surface of FI because of electronic evanescent wavefunction penetrating into it.
 Note that FI/normal metal (NM) bilayer directly models recent experiments~\cite{Bertelli2021} where FI was a thin film of YIG and NM was Au, and SW damping within FI was quantified using quantum magnetometry via NV centers in diamond.
 Next, the FI/heavy metal (HM) bilayer, such as YIG/Pt~\cite{Serha2022,Hamadeh2014}, is frequently encountered in various spintronics and magnonics phenomena~\cite{Chumak2015, Serga2010}.
 Finally, due to recent explosion of interest in altermagnets~\cite{Smejkal2022b, Smejkal2022a}, the FI/altermagnetic metal (AM) bilayers, such as YIG/RuO$_2$, have been explored experimentally to characterize RuO$_2$ as a spin-to-charge conversion medium~\cite{Bai2023}.
-The Schwinger-Keldysh field theory (SKFT), commonly used in high energy physics and cosmology~\cite{Haehl2017, Haehl2017a, Berges2015}, allows one to ``integrate out" unobserved degrees of freedom, such as the conduction electrons in the setup of Fig.~\ref{fig:setup}, leaving behind a time-retarded dissipation kernel~\cite{Bajpai2019, Anders2022, Leiva2023} that encompasses electronic effects on the remaining degrees of freedom.
-This approach then rigorously yields the effective equation for \textit{LMMs only}, such as Eq.~\eqref{eq:LLGmodified}~\cite{ReyesOsorio2023a, Leiva2023} which bypasses the need for adding~\cite{Li2016,Krivorotov2007,Bertelli2021} phenomenological wavevector-dependent terms into the standard LLG equation.
-In our approach, the nonlocal damping is extracted from the time-retarded dissipation kernel~\cite{ReyesOsorio2023a}.